DrCoconuttt/FloraSpeak/README.md

 ### Setup Without Arduino

-To setup and use test without need for adruino:
+To setup and use the version that does not require an Adruino:
 1. Swap to the Working-Without-Arduino branch.
 2. View the README in the Python folder for instructions on how to setup and run.